 Sensory Essentials: Vestibular/Tactile/Proprioceptive Senses

-As mentioned, we have eight senses that help us in every aspect of our daily lives.
+We have eight senses - yes, eight - that help us in every aspect of our daily lives.

 However, for the purpose of this article, it is important to recognize that there are three senses that are absolutely essential to helping children self-regulate – they are Tactile, Vestibular, and Proprioception.